 Each human mind is a central sun, around which a planetary system of greater or less extent revolves, feeling the warmth and light which flows out from it, and like the sun in the outward life we give forth our most genial and potent influences in silence as we move onward in our orbs.
 When a pure and holy thought, a lofty and divine aspiration, throbs and burns in the human soul, it goes forth upon the wide ocean and earth of humanity, and may raise from these the refreshing dews and cooling showers that fall so beautifully upon their parched fields.
-A single ray may fall upon the stony rock of prejudice and ignorance in some undeveloped soul, and there, as in the outward, it begins the work of disintegration, so that in after years it shall be so changed as to produce the green pastures and rich fruits of a progressed and harmonious life.
+A single ray may full upon the stony rock of prejudice and ignorance in some undeveloped soul, and there, as in the outward, it begins the work of disintegration, so that in after years it shall be so changed as to produce the green pastures and rich fruits of a progressed and harmonious life.

 How often have the toiling pilgrims-the seers and prophets of earth-felt sensible of the wrongs and evils that abound in the world, and as they have sighed over these have thought that their efforts to change them were almost entirely fruitless.
 We have not yet learned to measure accurately the deep spiritual and interior forces, and to know that these last and unseen powers are by far the most potent.
-The mightlest results of nature are produced by such slow degrees as to be almost impernorance and fanatics," with zeal and contempt.
-In short, these are but a few of the numerous metamorphoses before this great, fashionable and Orthodox glass.
-A glass, giving such responses, has very naturally excited the interest and curiosity of many inquirers, to ascertain, if possible, of what this glass, so universally in use, is composed.
-After the most thorough investigation, they have reported that it is made up of ignorance and false teachings.
+The mightlest results of nature are produced by such slow degrees as to be almost imperceptible, and so of human power, our noblest and think, reason, judge and act for himself in all matters of religious opinion here, and of human destiny hereafter.